chainguard-dev/cosign-ecs-verify/README.md

 ## Requirements and preliminaries.

-For this demo, you will need the following tools installed:
+To run, you will need the following tools installed:

 - `make` (e.g., [GNU make])
 - [Terraform]: for local testing